Azure/az-cgpu-onboarding/Frequently-Asked-Questions.md

 A: NVMe support is currently not supported for CGPU VMs, but this feature is being worked on for future releases.
 There are bugs that show NVMe attachment support when creating CGPU VMs from the Azure portal which we are working to resolve.

+## Q: I am an existing customer, what updates do I need to know about?

+A: **May 6, 2025:**
+For the following Nvidia drivers, there could be attestation failure.
+Customers need to update to driver >= r550.127.05 to mitigate.
+For details check the link [NVIDIA SecureAI Attestation Advisory: HBM3 Resiliency Impact on Driver Versions r550.0-r550.90.12 - NVIDIA Docs](https://docs.nvidia.com/attestation/secureai-advisory-hbm3-resiliency-impact-on-driver-versions-r550-0-r550-90-12/index.html)

+- NV_GPU_DRIVER_GH100_550.54.14
+- NV_GPU_DRIVER_GH100_550.54.15
+- NV_GPU_DRIVER_GH100_550.90.07
+- NV_GPU_DRIVER_GH100_550.90.12
+- NV_GPU_DRIVER_GH100_550.113

+**Dec.
+4, 2024:**
+Unattended-upgrades package has been removed by default in order to avoid potential runtime service interruptions caused by unattended driver and kernel updates.
+This means that patches for security CVEs will not be automatically installed so important security updates must be checked for and installed manually.
+To learn more about this change or re-enable this package, please visit our FAQ page here: [Unattended-Upgrates](Frequently-Asked-Questions.md#q-howccan-i-re-enable-unattended-upgrades?)

 ## Q: My question is not listed above, where can I find the answer?
 If you are using an older release version and your question is not listed below, please try checking the [Legacy FAQ](docs/Legacy-FAQ.md) page.